Intermark/IMQuickSearch/README.md

 ## Unit Tests

 There are tests located inside of the Demo Project to run.
-In the future, a [Travis-CI](https://www.travis-ci.org) build will be used to guarantee all future commits and pull-requests don't break master.
+The library is also tested and run against a [Travis-CI](https://travis-ci.org/Intermark/IMQuickSearch) continuous integration server.

 ## License